Saturday, April 20, 2013

 3. "The Shawshank Redemption"(1994)

-Director Frank Darabont's touching prison drama, based on the Stephen King novella, about the friendship between two convicts(Tim Robbins and Morgan Freeman) is a rare and interesting case.
-This story of hope and the survival of the human spirit under harsh conditions bombed at the box office, yet near-constant airings on basic cable have transformed this modest underdog in the '94 Oscar race into a huge favorite.
+Writer-director Frank Darabont's touching prison drama, based on the 1982 Stephen King novella, about the friendship between two convicts(Tim Robbins and Morgan Freeman) is a rare and special case.
+The story of hope and the survival of the human spirit under harsh conditions bombed at the box office, yet near-constant airings on basic cable have transformed this modest Oscar underdog into a huge favorite.
 It's since been called one of the greatest movies of all time.
 Now, I'm not trying to dispute it's lofty place in pop culture, but I'm begging for a little perspective here.
-How many 'great' films have the voters on IMDB actually seen?
+How many "great" films have the voters on IMDB actually seen?
 I love "Shawshank", it's a classic, it's also #3 on this list(below "Gump" and "Pulp", mind you).
-Somebody had to bring it down a couple notches.
+Somebody had to knock it down a little.

 4. "The Lion King"(1994)